4d/docs/versioned_docs/version-20-R4/WebServer/qodly-studio.md

 Authentication on the WebAdmin web server is granted using an access key.
 For more details, see [Access key](../Admin/webAdmin.md#access-key).

+### Project management

+In accordance with the management of 4D projects, only the following usages are supported:

+- development with Qodly Studio must be done using **4D** (single-user).
+- deployment of 4D applications powered with Qodly forms must be done using **4D Server**.

+## Deployment

 ### Enabling rendering

-To enable the rendering of Qodly forms, the following options must be set.

-* The 4D project's **Settings** > **Web** > **Web Features** > [**Expose as REST server**](../settings/web.md#exposed-as-rest-server) option must be activated
-* The [4D web server](webServer.md) must be running

-When rendering Qodly forms in the Qodly Studio, the renderer will connect to the 4D web server through HTTP or HTTPS, depending on the settings, following the same HTTP/HTTPS connection pattern as for the [4D WebAdmin web server](../Admin/webAdmin.md#accept-http-connections-on-localhost).
-See also [this paragraph](#about-license_usage) about URL schemes and license usage.
+Qodly Studio encapsulates Qodly forms, including layout, data connections, and event-driven logic, in a structured JSON file.
+This JSON file is processed on-the-fly by the **Qodly renderer** to serve a fully functional web page.

 :::info

-See [this page](https://developer.qodly.com/docs/studio/rendering) for information on how to render Qodly forms in Qodly.
+See [this page](https://developer.qodly.com/docs/studio/rendering) for detailed information on how to render Qodly forms in Qodly.

 :::

-Keep in mind that Qodly Studio runs through the 4D WebAdmin web server.
-When you use Qodly Studio as a developer, even when you preview a Qodly form in the studio, you're using the 4D WebAdmin web server.
-This allows you to see dataclasses, functions and attributes that are not exposed as REST resources for example (they are greyed out).

-However, form rendering happens outside Qodly Studio, and is served by the standard 4D web server.
-In this situation, your web application cannot access assets that are not exposed as REST resources.
-See [Exposed vs non-exposed functions](../ORDA/ordaClasses.md#exposed-vs-non-exposed-functions) and [Exposing tables](../REST/configuration.md#exposing-tables) for more information on how to expose assets.
+To enable the rendering of Qodly forms, the following options must be set.

+* The 4D project's **Settings** > **Web** > **Web Features** > [**Expose as REST server**](../settings/web.md#exposed-as-rest-server) option must be activated.
+* The [4D web server](webServer.md) must be running.

 :::note